Machine-Learning-Tokyo/tfjs-workshop/README.md

 # web
 # web-js

+They are simple application of image classification using [MobileNet](https://arxiv.org/abs/1704.04861) which is a light weight model for image classification.

 ## Step 1.
 Run demo application with initial model

 Web application demonstrating image classfication using MobileNet.
 The application classified the given image.
+The initial model will be downloaded from [TensorFlow Hub](https://tfhub.dev/) that is a registry for publishing pretrained deep learning models.

 ```
 $ cd web